 Revision History:

-Rev1:
+Rev1: resolution to 5345 is modified according to the comments in the conf call

 Interpretation of a Motion to Adopt: A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGah Draft.
 This introduction is not part of the adopted material.